slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 The value of ``tokenType`` is an empty string for the following context.
  * Current cursor position is in a non-css/non-less document
- * Current cursor position is within a not-yet-supported or unsupported context [examples](#notsupported)
+ * Current cursor position is within a not-yet-supported or unsupported context - ([examples](#notsupported))
- * Current cursor position is inside an invalid context [examples](#invalid)
+ * Current cursor position is inside an invalid context - ([examples](#invalid))

 ###Default values of rule information###
-If the cursor is in a non-css /non-less document, or inside the unsupported context of a css/less document a rule info with the following values is returned.
+If the cursor is in a non-css /non-less document, or inside the unsupported context of a css/less document, a rule info with the following default values is returned.
 ```
 {
   selector: